UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 If you are not using a particular key, you may give it a value of either it's empty data type (ie "" for strings, [] for arrays, etc) or `null`.

+## **Saving Files**
+When saving files to a hard drive, use the file extension '.uss', which is the acronym of Universal Schedule Standard.

 # Header Information

-The header keys describe the overall EIBF object's contents.
-Please see the [/samples](https://github.com/thinkcrew/entertainmentIndustryScheduleFormat/tree/master/samples) folder for example values.
+The header keys describe the overall USS object's contents.
+Please see the [/samples](../samples) folder for example values.

 The header keys are `id`, `author`, `created`, `description`, `name`, `project`, `schedColor`, `schedDate`, `scriptColor`, `scriptDate`, `source`, and `version`.
 All keys are required and their value may be `null` if no information is available.

-The `version` refers to the EIBF version, not the version of the schedule.
+The `version` refers to the USS version, not the version of the schedule.
 This is used to differentiate different versions of the standard over time.

 # Breakdowns

-All EIBF objects must contain arrays of `breakdowns`, `categories` and `elements` objects.
+All USS objects must contain arrays of `breakdowns`, `categories` and `elements` objects.
 These three types of object arrays will make up the breakdown information.

 ## **Breakdown Objects**